Kumano Nachi Taisha Shrine 熊野那智大社

 While it is free to enter the temple grounds, entry into the shrine's treasure room costs 300 yen

-Nachi Taisha and Seigantoji Temple comprise one of the country's few remaining shrine-temple complexes
+Nachi Taisha and Seigantoji Temple comprise one of the country's few adjoining shrine-temple complexes

 A grand entrance

 If you want to see the shrine as pilgrims would have approached it, get off the bus at Daimonzaka instead of Nachi-san.
 The stone staircase still feels ancient and leads you up to the entrance of the shrine.
-Taking 267 steps to climb, this path offers you the opportunity to step into the pilgrims' shoes, quite literally.
 You can rent 9th-century Heian-period costumes from the nearby Daimonzaka Chaya and climb the ancient staircase to arrive at the Grand Shrine in historic style.

 A holy tree

-As you enter the complex, you'll notice a large camphor tree whose boughs beautifully spread over the shrine's roofs.
-Nearly a thousand years old, it enshrines a deity within, and a natural hollow in the trunk means you can squeeze through inside to listen to its ancient secrets.
-There is a small altar where offerings can be made.
+As you enter the shrine grounds, you'll notice a large camphor tree whose boughs beautifully spread over the shrine's roofs.
+Nearly a thousand years old, it is regarded as sacred.
+It has a natural hollow in its trunk means you can squeeze through inside to listen to its ancient breath.

 Camphor trees are revered in Japan because of their longevity, giving them an eternal, spiritual presence.
 One famous example of this is in the film My Neighbor Totoro, where a large camphor tree serves as the home to the forest spirit.